nicobailon/png2svg/README.md

 brew install autotrace potrace imagemagick
 ```

+If these tools aren't installed, the script will automatically fall back to the built-in Pillow converter.

 ## How It Works

 This tool uses different methods to convert PNG raster images to SVG vector graphics:

-1. **AutoTrace**: Uses the AutoTrace command-line tool to trace bitmap images
+1. **AutoTrace**: Uses the AutoTrace command-line tool to trace bitmap images (falls back to Pillow if not installed)
-2. **Potrace**: Uses Potrace (with ImageMagick for preprocessing) for high-quality vector tracing
+2. **Potrace**: Uses Potrace (with ImageMagick for preprocessing) for high-quality vector tracing (falls back to Pillow if not installed)
+3. **Pillow**: Pure Python conversion using Pillow and CairoSVG (always available)
-3. **Aspose.Words**: Uses the Aspose.Words Python library for conversion
+4. **Aspose.Words**: Uses the Aspose.Words Python library for conversion
-4. **ConvertAPI**: Uses the ConvertAPI web service for conversion
+5. **ConvertAPI**: Uses the ConvertAPI web service for conversion

 The best method depends on your specific image and needs:
 - AutoTrace works well for simple images and logos
 - Potrace often provides better results for complex images
+- Pillow is always available and works without any external dependencies
 - The API-based methods can be useful when you can't install external tools

 ## Dependency Management

 This tool uses PEP 723 inline script metadata and uv for dependency management.
-The core dependencies (typer, rich, pathlib) are automatically installed when you run the script with `uv run`.
+The core dependencies (typer, rich, pathlib, pillow, cairosvg) are automatically installed when you run the script with `uv run`.

 For Aspose or ConvertAPI methods, the script will notify you if additional dependencies are needed.
 You can add them like this: